realityforge/swinkar/README.txt

   decision???
 * ipojoization futzes with super calls - breaks scenario where JPanel passes parameter to superclass.
   The bytecode wont verify as extra parameter passed to ctor.
-* Should be able to declare constant service proeprties and not have a field to define it.
+* Why can I not set static service properties that do not need to be mirrored in fields?
 This could be done as an annotation on the class.
 * Should be able to restrict ServiceProperty to a particular service
-* Maybe define a class level @Provides such as
+* Why not have a single annotation at class level that can define multiple services with possibly multiple properties, controls etc. Maybe define a class level @Provides such as

 @Provides{
 {